-- Personal distribution: The distribution of income in the global economy is quite unequal- the lowest-paid 20 percent of the world's population receives 2 percent of world income and the highest-paid 20 percent receives 70 percent of world income. - International distribution: The United States has an average income of \$137 a day and the Euro area is \$93 a day.
-Average incomes in China, India, and Africa are \$25, \$10, and \$7 a day, respectively.
+- Personal distribution: The distribution of income in the global economy is quite unequal- the lowest-paid 20 percent of the world's population receives 2 percent of world income and the highest-paid 20 percent receives 70 percent of world income. - International distribution: The U.S. has an average income of \$129 a day, Canada is \$126 a day and Japan is \$116 a day.
+Average incomes in the UK and Euro zone are about 80 percent of U.S. income.
+Africa has an average income of only \$4 a day and India is about \$3 a day.

-A happy paradox and a huge challenge: Despite rising inequality within most countries, inequality in the world income has decreased during the past 20 years because incomes in China and India, both heavily populated and poor nations, have grown rapidly.
+• A happy paradox and a huge challenge: Despite rising inequality within most countries, inequality in the world income has decreased during the past 20 years because incomes in China and India, both heavily populated and poor nations, have grown rapidly.
 Lifting Africa from poverty remains one of today's biggest challenges.